GClunies/reflekt/README.md

 ```

 ### Creating a project
-After creating a Git repo, you can create a new Reflekt project by running
+Create a new directory, initialize a new Git repo, and run `reflekt init` to create a new Reflekt project.
 ```bash
 ❯ mkdir ~/Repos/my-reflekt-project  # Create a new directory for the project ❯ cd ~/Repos/my-reflekt-project     # Navigate to the project directory